explorer436/explorer-git-repo/BooksLineUpToRead.md

 1. found - Infinite Jest

 ---------------------------------------------------------

 Extreme Ownership — How U.S. Navy SEALs Lead and Win by Jocko Willink and Leif Babin

 ---------------------------------------------------------

+Do we have these in the collection?
+Make a note of it here.

 A few books that pair perfectly with Mindset (help with developing a growth mindset), check out: